poshAJ/PoshToolbox/docs/Find-NlMtu.md

 ## DESCRIPTION

-The `Find-NlMtu` cmdlet creates a result object for the specified computer name(s) by evaluating the response to Internet Control Message Protocol (ICMP) echo request packets.
+The `Find-NlMtu` function creates a result object for the specified computer name(s) by evaluating the response to Internet Control Message Protocol (ICMP) echo request packets.

 ## EXAMPLES